 Some past studies have linked excessive soy consumption with a higher risk of a particular kind of breast cancer, but experts do not currently believe there is a risk.

-Soy is a common allergen in infants and children and can triggers symptoms in those with eosinophilic esophagitis, an allergic inflammatory disease of the esophagus.
+Soy is a common allergen in infants and children and can triggers symptoms in those with

 Anyone who experiences symptoms of an allergic reaction should stop eating edamame.
 If swelling, hives, and breathing difficulties occur, the individual will need urgent medical attention.
 These symptoms may be a sign of anaphylaxis, a potentially life threatening condition.